marwahaha/moodle-format_tabbedtopics/README.md

 # moodle-format_tabbedtopics
-This course format adds tab-abilties to the standard Moodle Topics format.
+This course format is based on the standard Moodle Topics format but adds tab-abilties to it!

-Initially the page rendering is identical to the standard Topics course format - it is then only in edit mode that you will discover some changes.
+So initially the page rendering is identical to the standard Topics course format - it is then only in edit mode that you will discover some changes.

 Assigining Topics to Tabs
 -------------------------